R-U-25/Retail_Dataset_Project/README.md

 ## Project Overview

 This project demonstrates an end-to-end data analysis workflow using a retail sales dataset.
-The focus here was on data modelling, validation, transformation, and business-focused analysis using SQL Server, followed by interactive visualisation in Power BI.
+The focus is on data modelling, validation, transformation, and business-focused analysis using SQL Server, followed by interactive visualisation in Power BI.

 The project simulates a realistic analytics pipeline, from raw CSV ingestion through to analytical reporting.

+## Business Questions & Analysis Performed

+The analysis focused on answering the following business questions:

+- How does total revenue change over time (monthly trends)?
+- Which product categories contributed the most to overall revenue?
+- Who were the top revenue-generating customers?
+- How do discounts impact total revenue calculations?

+SQL queries were written against a cleaned analytical VIEW by using JOINs, CTEs, aggregations, and filtering to ensure that accurate and business-relevant insights were created.

+## Key Insights & Outcomes

+- Revenue showed clear monthly variation, highlighting periods of higher customer activity.
+- Certain product categories contributed a disproportionate share of total revenue.
+- A small group of customers generated a significant percentage of overall sales.
+- Careful handling of missing values and discount indicators was critical to accurate revenue calculations.

+These insights could support decisions around inventory planning, customer targeting, and sales performance monitoring.

 ### Dataset source:
 Retail Store Sales dataset by Ahmed Mohamed.